 For too long, this terrorism has gone on.
 Most victims are women, but anyone can find themselves in an abusive relationship.
 Children caught in this ugliness grow up with many challenges, assuming they don’t become victims of the violence themselves.
 Many abusers will use children, and even pets, to control and intimidate their partners.

 Unfortunately, I understand what it’s like to be in an abusive relationship.
 We think of home as our safe place, but for too many of us, it’s not safe.
-I’ve been out of that relationship for 15 years.
-I’m still trying to heal from it.
+I’ve been out of that relationship for 17 years.
 The impact on my children has been heart-breaking and continues to this day.

 We think domestic violence only affects the partner/children being abused.
 In reality, violence at home impacts our whole society in ever-widening circles.
 According to a 2017 report by Everytown for Gun Safety, 54% of the mass shootings in the US started as family violence.

 Rachel Louise Snyder in her book No Visible Bruises: What We Don’t Know About Domestic Violence Can Kill Us, explores in detail the following facts.

 - On average, 137 women are killed every day by an intimate partner across the globe!
 This doesn’t include children or men.